 It’s located only a couple of blocks from the Los Alpes Metroplús bus station on Line 1 and 2.
 To get to the Metroplús bus lines from the metro train you connect at the Industriales station on Line A of the metro.

-Furthermore, most taxi or Uber drivers in Medellín will know where Los Molinos mall is located.
+Furthermore, most taxi drivers in Medellín will know where Los Molinos mall is located.
 It’s also normally easy to catch a taxi at the mall with a line of taxis usually lined up on both sides of the mall.

 Also, if you drive, Los Molinos mall has about 1,800 parking spaces available.
 Parking is free for the first 15 minutes.
 And parking costs 1,500 pesos for up to 6 hours.